 Our primary mission as Student Advocates for Diversity and Inclusion is to improve how our department handles academic and social diversity issues.
 We hope to increase the retention number of HUGs (historically underrepresented groups) in upper level computer science classes, as well as increase the number of students concentrating in computer science.
 We also hope to raise awareness of the issues that are ongoing in our department such as the lack of diversity among our TA program, which is the main source of instruction for our introductory classes.
 We hope that our initiative creates a more inclusive environment that allows students to thrive academically while also creating a diverse social atmosphere that is welcoming to all.

 When students are in their roles as student advocates they are not required to share any information disclosed.
 They will not answer questions about people with whom they may have spoken, or disclose an individual's name or specific issue unless during the course of the discussion, the student advocate is given explicit permission by the individual to do so.
 The only exception to this is if the student advocate determines that there is an imminent risk of serious harm.
 Student advocates will, however, keep statistical information for analyzing and reporting trends of issues, and provide recommendations to the diversity committee.
+Student advocates are not Title IX mandatory reporters.

 Student Advocates For Diversity And Inclusion